Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 Depending on how radically we interpret the 'dialectical' re-write of the LOC.

-Now, this fatal result can only be denied by those who repudiate the DM-inspired version of the LOC (i.e., those who reject "A is at the same time non-A"), and who thus do not think that the first half of B1 is false, or both false and true.
+Now, this fatal result can only be rejected by those who also renounce the DM-inspired version of the LOC (i.e., those who repudiate the following: "A is at the same time non-A").

 B4: "Non-(non-A) is non-(non-A) and at the same time non-(non-(non-A))."